Rutgers University–Newark: Student media

+The campus also has a student magazine, which was founded in 2011.
+Early publications of Scarlet Magazine were published and distributed monthly.
+As of the 2023–2024 school year, issues are published each semester.

 Encore is the student yearbook of the Rutgers Newark Campus.
 It has published a yearbook for the graduating senior class since 1936.

 WRNU radio station is located in the Paul Robeson Campus Center.
-It offers a variety of diverse musical and talk-show programs and can be heard by residents in student housing on radio dial 103.9 FM.'The Newark Metro, a multimedia web magazine, covers metropolitan life from Newark and North Jersey to New York City.
+It offers a variety of diverse musical and talk-show programs and can be heard by residents in student housing on radio dial 103.9 FM.

+The Newark Metro, a multimedia web magazine, covers metropolitan life from Newark and North Jersey to New York City.
 It is produced by students at Rutgers–Newark under the direction of Professor Robert W. Snyder.

 Safety and security

 Residence halls operate on electronic lock systems requiring card access 24 hours a day or are staffed 24 hours a day by security guards.
 Security cameras in residence halls, parking lots, and in other locations act as a deterrent to criminal behavior and serve as an investigative tool.
 Commissioned police officers supported by other trained personnel patrol regularly.

 Each year, the Division of Public Safety conducts workshops for students at orientation, in residence halls, and through “RU Safe” events, which are broadcast over the Rutgers television network.
 More detailed information on safety procedures is available through the Safety Matters newsletter published annually.